Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

-As was stated in \citep{doescomputervisionmatterforaction}, sensorimotor agents benefit from predicting explicit intermediate scene representations in parallel to their main task.
-But besides this objective of model accuracy, predicting scene elements may give some insights about the information contained in the intermediate features.
-In \citep{guidedsupervision}, a neural network learns to predict control outputs from input images.
-Its training is helped with auxiliary tasks that aim at recognizing high-level action primitives (\eg ``stop'', ``slow down'', ``turn left'', \textit{etc}.) and visual affordances (see \autoref{sec:3:driving:archi}) in the CARLA simulator \citep{carla}.
 In \citep{neural_motion_planner}, a neural network predicts the future trajectory of the ego-vehicle using a top-view \lidar{} point-cloud.
 In parallel to this main objective, they learn to produce an interpretable intermediate representation composed of 3D detections and future trajectory predictions.
 Multi-task in self-driving has been explored deeply in \citep{chauffeurnet}, where the authors design a system with ten losses that, besides learning to drive, also forces internal representations to contain information about on-road/off-road zones and future positions of other objects.

+In \citep{perceive_predict_plan}, an end-to-end motion planning model produces interpretable intermediate representations in the form of probabilistic semantic occupancy maps over space and time.
+These spatio-temporal maps express the future locations of objects of different classes, as illustrated in \autoref{fig:sec:5:perceive_predict_plan}, in a probabilistic and instance-free fashion.
+Their goal is to capture whether and when a discretized spatial region is occupied by an agent at a certain time step.
+These maps have the potential to remove the need for both detection and tracking while offering similar levels of interpretability.

+\updatedlast{ Most of recent models do not directly output driving commands, but rather some form of intermediate goals that the model should reach.
+Those are then passed to a controller that finds the suitable steering, brake and acceleration commands to reach the required position.
+The intermediate goals can be visualized in the same coordinate system as the input representation, which helps the human user interpret the prediction with respect to scene elements (road structure, surrounding agents, \textit{etc}.). }

+\updatedlast{ Output representations of neural trajectory prediction systems can be split into two categories: analytical representations and spatial grid representations. }

+\updatedlast{ Systems that output an analytical representation of the future trajectory provide one or more predictions in the form of points or curves in the 2D space.
+This output structure is commonly used in motion forecasting models \citep{desire,mtp,covernet,trajectron++,cab}.
+For instance, \citet{desire} propose to predict multiple future trajectories for each agent of the scene.
+More specifically, recurrent models are trained to sample trajectories as sequences of 2D points in a bird's-eye-view basis, rank them, and refine them according to perceptual features.
+In MTP \citep{mtp}, each trajectory consists of a set of 2D points and a confidence score.
+CoverNet \citep{covernet} poses the trajectory prediction problem as a classification one, where each possible class is a predefined trajectory profile. }